Updated June 18, 2018

 In addition to asking a policeman outside Parliament or finding the locations via Google maps, you can also download this map to the entrances of Palace of Westminster.

 Friday July 6

 Day trip to Hever Castle, the Boleyn family home where Anne grew up.
-Hever was painstakingly restored and adorned with period antiquities and art by the Astor Family in the late 20th century.
+Hever was painstakingly restored and adorned with period antiquities and art by the Astor Family in the early 20th century.
 The current owners, the Guthrie family, will kindly open the castle and grounds early for the Butler Society.

 The Guthrie family has maintained the castle’s intimate feel and filled the grounds with enough activities to justify a day trip from London to entertain all ages, from children to playful adults.
 These include a giant children’s castle, yew maze, archery training, a water maze (jets of water), rowing lake and other activities.
 Children are welcome, especially those with an interest in history and historical sports like archery.
 The Castle itself is not easy for those in wheelchairs.

 Our bus departs at 7:15am sharp for Hever Castle.
 Meet at No.1 London Bridge, bus stop Y, same side of road as The Shard.
 The bus will have only a few minutes to stop so those not present on time will need to make their own way to Hever.

 Should you miss the bus, the best option is to take the Uckfield Line from London Bridge to Hever.
 Trains leave roughly every hour.
 Contact the organisers via the mobile phone number that will be shared later and we will collect you by car from the station.